dechamps/ASIO401/FAQ.md

      devices (full duplex mode), even if both devices are backed by the same hardware.
 Problems are less likely to occur when using only the input, or only the output (half duplex mode).
+ - **192 kHz sampling rate comes with extreme USB timing constraints**, and typically requires a highly responsive system as well as a clean, unencumbered USB connection.
+   - This is due to the fact that the QA401 hardware queue is only 1024 samples long, and therefore needs to be refreshed via USB at least once every 5 milliseconds at 192 kHz to avoid buffer underrun/overflow.
+If the deadline is missed, a glitch will result.
+This is true even if the ASIO buffer size is larger than 1024 samples.
+   - For this reason, it is recommended to avoid running the QA401 at 192 kHz unless you absolutely need to.
  - **[ASIO401 logging][logging] is enabled**.
    - ASIO401 writes to the log using blocking file I/O from critical real-time code paths.
 This can easily lead to missed deadlines, especially with small